PlugNPush/ProjectCapstoneAWS/README.md

 ### Question: What actions are allowed for IAM users based on this policy?
 How are the resource ARNs constructed?

 The actions allowed are to create and delete an IAM user.
-The resource ARNs are constructed with the account ID and the username.
+The resource ARNs are constructed with the AWS account ID and the username. ${aws:username} is a computed value that allows to allow the policies only for the current requesting user.
+However, it slightly different from using * because not all AWS users have a username: only IAM users have ones, effectively excluding federated users, assumed roles, EC2 instances roles and anonymous callers such as Amazon S3 from the policy.
+Note: the use of the computed value ${aws:username} is valid only because we used a version of the AWS policy file that is compatible with computed values ("2012-10-17").
+The AllowIAMUserCreation policy does not make much sense because in order to be included in the ressource, the user that is being created would need to already exist, however the AllowIAMUserDeletion makes sense as it allows the user to delete his own account.

 ```json
 {